Kelvin Sampson: Indiana

 On March 29, 2006, Sampson was named the head coach at Indiana University following the resignation of Mike Davis.
 Sampson was the second minority coach in the history of the Hoosier basketball program behind Davis.
 Upon taking the reins of the Indiana Hoosiers he noted, "I love my job at Oklahoma and I would not leave OU for any job unless it was a job like Indiana.
 My family and I have had 12 great years at Oklahoma, the best years of our life, but Indiana is one of the great programs in college basketball and if they call and offer, it is a job as a coach that you have to take."

-In his first season at Indiana, Sampson led the Hoosiers to a 21–11 record overall and a 34th appearance in the NCAA tournament as a 7th seed in the West.
-Indiana beat first round opponent Gonzaga, losing in the second round to eventual Regional Champion UCLA, 54–49.

 On February 22, 2008, Sampson was forced to resign due to allegations of serious NCAA violations, which included sending text messages to recruits, something that was against NCAA rules between 2007 and 2013.
 As a result of these allegations, Sampson received a five-year show-cause penalty.
 See NCAA violations section below.

 NBA

 On March 8, 2008, Sampson was hired in an advisory role by the San Antonio Spurs, before accepting a role on May 14, 2008, as assistant coach of the Bucks under Scott Skiles.
 In 2011, he became an assistant coach with the Houston Rockets before returning to the NCAA in 2014.